-- To provide under-graduate, post-graduate and skills education. - To prepare students competent for employment, entrepreneurship, career development and personality development. - To prepare youths with human values, professional ethics, quest for excellence to contribute as a positive citizen for the development of society at large. - The institute offers education and training for youths in rural, tribal and disadvantage group.
+- To provide skill education to under-graduate, post-graduate students - To prepare students competent for employment, entrepreneurship, career development and personality development. - To prepare youths with human values, professional ethics, quest for excellence to contribute as a positive citizen for the development of society at large. - The institute offers education and training for youths in rural, tribal and disadvantage group.